valyndsilva/tiktok-clone/README.md

 ```

-### Create a custom type by creating a typings.d.ts in the root directory:
+### Create a custom TypeScript type by creating a typings.d.ts in the root directory:

+You can create types for anything in your application, including prop types, API responses, arguments for your utility functions, and even properties of your global state!
+We first create a type for our Video and IUser.
+The interface below reflects the shape of a Video object and IUser.
+typings.d.ts or types.d.ts:

 Refer to pages/index.tsx videos props structure in the browser console and create a typings.d.ts in the root directory accordingly.